Apollo-Level2-Web-Dev/L2B2-Frontend-Track-Assignment-5/README.md

     - Implement the UI as per the provided Figma design.
 Aim for a "pixel-perfect" design, ensuring that every element aligns precisely with the original design, leaving no room for discrepancies in size or placement.

+## **Submission Guidelines:**

+- Submit a well-documented codebase with clear comments.
+- Make sure to add a README file that explains how to set up and use the application.
+In the README, include details like the project name, live URL, features, technology used, and other important information.
+Try to make it look professional by doing some research and making it appealing.

 ## Submission:

-1. **GitHub Repository:**
-    - Create a private GitHub repository for your project.
-    - Include a README file explaining the project, dependencies, and how to run it and also add screenshot of your project.
-2. **Live Link:**
+- Provide the GitHub repository links of the front-end and back-end and ensure there is a README file with explicit instructions for running the application locally.
+- Live deployment link
-    - Provide a link to a live demo of your project.
+- Submit a demo video showcasing the functionality of the Inventory Management Dashboard.
-3. **Project Overview video:**
-    - Create a video presentation providing an overview of your project.
-Explain its key features, functionality, and design elements.
-Share insights into the decision-making process and any creative aspects you've incorporated.
-Once complete, share the video link for assessment.

 ## Assignment Number based on the Last Digit of PH Student ID: